devnull-cz/c-prog-lang/modules/linking.md

 cc -o binary foo.o bar.o ...
 ```

-Do not confuse the runtime linker with *dynamic linker*, usually represented by
+Do not confuse the runtime linker with *dynamic linker*, usually called
-the `ldd` program.
+`ld.so`.
 See its manual page for more information.

 Note that the program `ld` was not invoked directly, it is the compiler that
 serves as an `ld` wrapper as it needs to add more object files with the C